-Let us assume that anti-defection laws are functional for achieving stable, competitive party politics in developing democracies that suffer from unstable and fragmented parties operating in a corrupt and personalistic political system.
+Let us assume that anti-defection laws are functional for achieving stable, competitive party politics in nascent democracies that suffer from unstable and fragmented parties operating in a corrupt and personalistic political system.
 If a given law works as intended, then the nation should (after an unstated period of time) emerge as an established democracy.
 Following the experience of most established democracies, such a law would no longer "fit" its political system and its enhanced regard for the democratic values of freedom of expression and association.
-Then, as in South Africa and New Zealand, anti-defection laws should be changed.
+Then, as in South Africa, anti-defection laws should be changed.
+Spiess and Pehlm believe that the role played by anti-defection laws depends on the functioning of the party system and the nature of society: